da-the-dev/obsidian-notes/Optimization/Interior Point method (lecture).md

-This note describes the lecture's IPM
+This note describes the lecture's.
+One of the [[Interior point methods]]
 # Example
 ![[IPM example.pdf]]